deb-sahu/mcp-skeleton/README.md

-# MCP Skeleton - Universal MCP Server Template
+# MCP Skeleton - MCP Server Template (Python)

 > **🎯 This is a SKELETON/TEMPLATE for building MCP servers - NOT a production application!**
-> Replace the example tools with your own business logic while keeping the production-ready infrastructure.
+> MCP Skeleton is a **generic template** for building Model Context Protocol (MCP) servers with FastMCP.
+The architecture provides complete separation between the MCP server layer and your business logic, making it a true "plug-and-play" skeleton for any domain.

 **Enterprise-grade Model Context Protocol (MCP) server template** built with FastMCP.
 Provides a battle-tested, modular architecture for building production-ready MCP servers with dual transport modes (stdio + HTTP/SSE) and full Kubernetes/AKS deployment support.